-Researchers have explored characteristics and models of the Internet, mainly validating their conclusions using Oregon RouteViews (hereafter, simply Oregon), a wellknown collection of (sampled) snapshots of the Internet's autonomous-systems (AS) level topology.
+Researchers have explored characteristics and models of the Internet, mainly validating their conclusions using Oregon RouteViews (hereafter, simply Oregon), a well-known collection of (sampled) snapshots of the Internet's autonomoussystems (AS) level topology.
 Because of the Internet's distributed nature, recording an accurate picture of its topology at any given time is nearly impossible, casting some doubt on the validity of measurements and models based on necessarily incomplete data.
-Recently, using new methodologies for measuring the Internet's topology, researchers have created an extended source of data [2], [3] (hereafter, simply Extended), combining several existing sources, including Oregon, Looking Glass, RIPE, and other publicly available full BGP routing tables, and capturing 20-50% more physical links than Oregon.
+Recently, using new methodologies for measuring the Internet's AS topology, researchers have created an extended source of data [2], [3] (hereafter, simply Extended), combining several existing sources, including Oregon, Looking Glass, RIPE, and other publicly available full BGP routing tables, and capturing 20-50% more physical links than Oregon.
+Note that the Internet's AS topology encodes logical links between autonomous systems (roughly, Internet domains), often but not necessarily corresponding to direct physical connections: a link in a BGP routing table may encode an indirect physical connection through several routers and switches.
 Since most pronouncements regarding Internet characteristics and models-including the most cited property of a power-law degree distribution-are based on Oregon data, the new findings raise several questions.

 - What are the differences in characteristics of the Oregon and Extended topology data sets?
-Researchers have looked at differences in the two topologies' degree distributions, though other characteristics of the Extended topologies are still largely unexplored. - What metrics, if any, are invariant between the two topologies?
+Researchers have looked at differences in the two topologies' degree distributions, though other characteristics of the Extended topology are still largely unexplored. - What metrics, if any, are invariant between the two topologies?
 Even Extended is a partial view of the true Internet topology; it is not clear whether Oregon or Extended better represents the true Internet, or if neither represent it well enough.
-However, identifying meaningful invariant metrics that are the same for both data sets may help identify properties inherent to the Internet and less dependent on measurement methodology, and help validate competing Internet models.

-• What models match with characteristics observed in the two data sets?
+However, identifying meaningful invariant metrics that are the same for both data sets may help identify properties inherent to the Internet and less dependent on measurement methodology, and help validate competing Internet models. - What models match with characteristics observed in the two data sets?
 To what extent do those models capture some essential aspect of the Internet's growth mechanism?
 Models must be evaluated on two (often conflicting) dimensions: (1) their correspondence with data, and (2) their ability to abstract away inessential details while retaining some essential aspects of the system being modeled.

 To begin to answer the first two questions, we compare Oregon and Extended using three existing metrics and three new metrics of our own: link-degree ratio, average node-degree ratio, and skewness.
 We find that, while the two data sets diverge according to most metrics, they agree nearly perfectly according to average node-degree ratio, suggesting that this metric is a good candidate for an invariant measure.
-We also find that, though most of the metrics' absolute values differ, their relative changes over time are very similar between the two data sets.
+We also find that, although most of the metrics' absolute values differ, their relative changes over time are very similar between the two data sets.
 So dynamic changes in metrics over time may serve as additional candidate invariant measures.